Terp Network Docs

 Dependency Mode Switching

-The ZK fork (zk-wasmvm, zk-wasmd, zk-cosmos-sdk, zk-ibc-go) lives on the zk-mvp branch by default.
+The ZK fork (zk-cosmwasmvm, zk-wasmd, zk-cosmos-sdk, zk-ibc-go) lives on the zk-mvp branch by default.
 An agent or developer must switch to ZK mode before compiling:

 • just deps-zk-local — uses local path dependencies (for iteration)